The subgroup identification problem for finitely presented groups: Introduction

-By viewing isomorphisms between groups as Tietze transformations rather than set maps (see \cite[$\S 1.5$]{MKS} for a full exposition of this concept), we can interpret theorem \ref{pre main} in the following way. \\
+By viewing isomorphisms between groups as Tietze transformations rather than set maps (see \cite[$\S 1.5$]{MKS} for a full exposition of this concept), we can re-interpret lemma \ref{pre main} in the following way. \\

-\begin{thmn}[\ref{Ti version}] There is a finite presentation $P$ of a group with solvable word problem (namely, $\BS(2,3)$) for which there is no algorithm that, on input of a recursive presentation $Q$ such that $\overline{P} \cong \overline{Q}$, outputs a recursive enumeration of Tietze transformations of type $(\ti 1)$ and $(\ti 2)$ (manipulation of relators), and a finite set of Tietze transformations of type $(\ti 3)$ and $(\ti 4)$ (addition and removal of generators), with notation as per \cite[$\S 1.5$]{MKS}, transforming $P$ to $Q$. \end{thmn} \mbox{}
+\begin{lemn}[\ref{Ti version}] There is a finite presentation $P$ of a group with solvable word problem (namely, $\BS(2,3)$) for which there is no algorithm that, on input of a recursive presentation $Q$ such that $\overline{P} \cong \overline{Q}$, outputs a recursive enumeration of Tietze transformations of type $(\ti 1)$ and $(\ti 2)$ (manipulation of relators), and a finite set of Tietze transformations of type $(\ti 3)$ and $(\ti 4)$ (addition and removal of generators), with notation as per \cite[$\S 1.5$]{MKS}, transforming $P$ to $Q$. \end{lemn} \mbox{}

 A direct consequence of the Higman embedding theorem \cite[Theorem 1]{Hig emb} is that any recursively presented group can be uniformly embedded into a finitely presented group.
-By a careful application of this result, paying special attention to the uniformity in which such a finite presentation is constructed as given in the proof of \cite[Theorem 12.18]{Rot}, we show the main result of this paper. \\
+By a careful application of this result, paying special attention to the uniformity in which such a finite presentation is constructed as given in the proof of \cite[Theorem 12.18]{Rot}, our main result (theorem \ref{main}) follows. \\